 We are in the first week of Advent.
 Already!
 The word advent means “coming,” and during Advent we reflect on and prepare for the three comings of Christ: in history in Bethlehem, in mystery every day in the Eucharist and in others, and in majesty at the end of time.
 While engaged in the flurry and excitement of buying gifts, decorating the tree, and visiting Santa, Catholic families also focus on the real meaning of Christmas, namely, the celebration of the incarnation, God loving us to the extent of becoming a human being to save us.
-I’ve collected ways to live a meaningful Advent, in hopes of someday producing a book of family traditions.
+I’ve collected ways to live a meaningful Advent.
 One or two might appeal to you . . .

 Advent Wreath Set four candles on a circle of evergreens to represent the four weeks of Advent: three purple candles and one pink for the third Sunday of Advent, when we are happy that the Lord is near (or use white candles and colored bows.)
 The circle symbolizes God’s love that has no beginning or end, while the evergreens stand for hope and life.
 On the evening before each Sunday in Advent, light a candle and pray for the Lord to come and perhaps sing an Advent song.